planet-lia/lia-docs/content/examples/basic-unit-communication.md

 <div id="Java" class="tabcontent cc1" style="display: block;">
 {{< highlight java "linenos=table,hl_lines=" >}}
-// Paste this code in processGameState(...) method.
+// Paste this code in update(...) method.
+Note that you should not set
+// a new navigation path to your unit in the code after the one below,
+// as it will override it.
+Thus it is good to place this code on the
+// bottom of your update(...) method.

-// Iterate through all of your units. for (int i = 0; i < gameState.units.length; i++) {
+// Iterate through all of your units. for (UnitData unit : state.units) {
-    UnitData unit = gameState.units[i];

-    // Check teammates vision areas for a nearby opponent only when current unit does not see
+    // If the unit is a warrior and it currently does not see an opponent
-    // an opponent.
-If there is an opponent in unit's vision area it is better to fight it. if (unit.opponentsInView.length == 0) {
+    // (and fights it), check it's teammates vision ares for nearby opponents. if (unit.type == UnitType.WARRIOR && unit.opponentsInView.length == 0) {

         // Check if some teammate detected an opponent near the unit.
 If
-        // it did then send the unit to the location of the opponent. for (UnitData teammate : gameState.units) {
+        // it did then send the unit to the location of the opponent. for (UnitData teammate : state.units) {
             boolean found = false;

             for (OpponentInView opponent : teammate.opponentsInView) {